Grocery Data Extraction Services

 Nenodata helps pricing, category, retail analytics, and data teams collect frequently changing grocery product, price, promotion, stock, delivery, and location signals from approved public or permissioned sources.

-Grocery product listing transformed into a structured pricing and availability dataset.
+Grocery delivery app product listings transformed into a structured dataset of prices, promotions, stock and delivery signals

 Why grocery teams need faster, cleaner data